anvaka/array-vs-object/README.md

 ## The benchmark

-Disclaimer: It has to be taken with grain of salt, as I'm not sure whether v8 optimizes it in any way under the hood, which would make it entirely useless.
+Disclaimer: The benchmark has to be taken with grain of salt, as I'm not sure whether v8 optimizes it in any way under the hood.

 With that disclaimer, [the benchmark](index.js) initializes `1,000` vectors with each approach, and then finds the sum of all vectors: